river7816/river.github.io/_pages/about.md

 news: true
 social: true
 ---
 I'm a Masters student at the [University of Toronto](https://web.cs.toronto.edu/) & [Vector Institute](https://vectorinstitute.ai/) advised by [Prof. Anna Goldenberg](http://goldenberglab.ca/), [Prof. Marzyeh Ghassemi](http://www.marzyehghassemi.com/), and [Prof. Nicolas Papernot](https://www.papernot.fr/).
-I'm primarily interested in ensuring that decision-making algorithms used in high risk settings have strong ethical guarantees.
-Thus, my research focuses on fundamental questions of responsible machine learning and using theoretical computer science for positive societal impact.
-Much of this work focuses on differential privacy, algorithmic fairness, and distributional robustness.
-Thus far, I have worked on applying this work to healthcare where these issues are incredibly important to deployment.
+I'm primarily interested in ensuring that decision-making algorithms used in high risk settings are trustworthy.
+My research focuses on fundamental questions of trustworthy machine learning and using theoretical computer science for responsible computing.
+I am specifically interested in fundamental research for differential privacy and algorithmic fairness.
+The fundamental problems I work are informed by specific privacy and fairness issues present in healthcare.

 ### Current Projects
-1. Differentially Private Representation Learning
+1. Using Strongly Rayleigh Measures for Differentially Private Fair Learning
 2. Fair Use of Sensitive Attributes in Machine Learning for Healthcare
-3. Using Strongly Rayleigh Measures for Differentially Private and Fair Learning
+3. Privacy Amplification for Non-Uniform Subsampling

 <!-- You can read more about my research agenda and the broad questions I'm interested in [here](FILL IN). -->